This part was written by Amitai, Gizra’s CTO:

 I hope up until now you’ve got the sense that we’re not beating around the bush.
 We’re pragmatic, and quite dislike an over-engineered solution.
 “Let’s solve it in the simplest way”, has gotten us to work with some of the largest organizations in the world - so we must be doing something right.
 But we also understand that “there must be a better way” - always.
 Innovating ways we work, and trying to improve processes (sometimes by completely removing them), is always in the back of our heads.

 Oh, and we’ll never say silly stuff like “Gizra Family”.
 You don’t pay salaries to family, you don’t fire them, and you don’t give them code review.
 Jeez, when did that become the norm?!

 So you’ve decided it might be right for you.
 That’s exciting!
 Send us that first email with the info we’ve asked, and if it seems right for us, we’ll schedule a video call.

-We’d like to give you a short assignment to help us see how you tackle problems.
-We estimate it should take no more than three to five hours.
+We’d like to give you a short assignment to help us see how you QA a site and hand it over back to the PM or developers.
+We estimate it should take no more than an hour.

 Here’s an example of how our QA person would report on a specific issue.
 It’s divided into two sections, one with the problems or questions, and the other is with the passed tests - along with screenshots confirming it.